 DISABLED FAMILY.
-A family where the Head of Household or spouse meet any of the above
+A family where the Head of Household or spouse meet any of the above criteria for Disabled Person.

 DISPLACED PERSON/FAMILY.
 A person/family displaced by governmental action, or a person whose dwelling has been extensively damaged or destroyed as a result of a disaster declared, or otherwise formally recognized, under Federal Disaster Relief laws.